pouchdb/pouchdb/docs/getting-started.md

 function addTodo(text) {
 {% endhighlight %}

 So every time an update happens to the database, we redraw the UI to show the new data.
-The `continuous` flag means this function will continue to run indefinitely.
+The `live` flag means this function will continue to run indefinitely.
 Now try entering a new todo and it should appear immediately.

 # Edit a todo